Data Classification Policy

 Under regulatory standards, certain combinations of this information can constitute personal identifiable information, (PII).
 PII that is available to the public or that resides on test and development systems is still considered sensitive data in certain circumstances and should be treated as Extremely Sensitive Data.

 Safeguards for Extremely Sensitive Data should include an approved enterprise storage location and regular monitoring and auditing of access to Extremely Sensitive Data.
 Additionally, access should be limited to only those who have a legitimate need to use Extremely Sensitive Data.
 Transmission of Extremely Sensitive Data outside of a Middlebury-approved enterprise storage location requires both encryption and verification of the identities of the recipient.
 Any Extremely Sensitive Data transmitted from the enterprise storage location should be done in such a way that it cannot be modified.
 Extremely Sensitive Data should not be stored unencrypted in cloud solutions, particularly those not contracted by the institution.
 Extremely Sensitive Data should have a retention timeline and should be destroyed when no longer in use and when legally permissible.
-Data Stewards will work with Library & Information Services to ensure that appropriate technologies are available to provide adequate safeguards for Extremely Sensitive Data while ensuring the availability for appropriate use.
+Data Stewards will work with ITS to ensure that appropriate technologies are available to provide adequate safeguards for Extremely Sensitive Data while ensuring the availability for appropriate use.

 Internal Data is data that, while not protected by state or federal law or regulatory standards, might impact Middlebury’s reputation or result in a civil action against the institution, should it be breached.
 Access to Internal Data should be limited to Data Stewards and only those members of the institution to whom Data Stewards have granted access.
 Regular audits of Internal Data should be conducted by the Data Stewards to ensure appropriate access.
 The exposure threshold for this classification of data is set at 750 records.